estatewatch/estatewatch.github.io/content/estates/customhouse.md

 In August 2024, a ballot was held for the next phase of the scheme.
 This [resulted](https://www.romfordrecorder.co.uk/news/24494103.canning-town-estate-redevelopment-gets-resident-backing/) in 69% of residents voting in favour of demolition on a 56% turnout.

+In January 2025, it was [announced](https://www.pilc.org.uk/blog/custom-house-resident-takes-mayor-to-high-court/) that a legal challenge has been made against the planning consent.
+This challenge claims that _"These plans will result in the unnecessary demolition of council homes set at social and council rents, replacing them with “ affordable rent” homes under the guise of ‘social homes’."_ The case will be heard in the High Court and will address a number of issues including:

+* the social and environmental costs of the proposed demolition;

+* the potential loss of social rent homes, referencing an FOI response showing higher right-of-return figures than those recorded by the Local Planning Authority;

+* the decades of uncertainty faced by temporary tenants like the Claimant and

+* problems with the resident ballot process.

 ---

 __Links:__